 We have an extensive portfolio of services, designed to meet customers’ requirements in the most efficient way.
 Our services include ecology surveys, protected species surveys, habitat creation and management, as well as the design and delivery of training by our own in-house experts.
-If you require advice and support regarding your project, but are ensure which service you need, contact us for a no obligation discussion and we will do our very best to support the progression of your project at pace.
+If you require advice and support regarding your project, but are unsure which service you need, contact us for a no obligation discussion and we will do our very best to support the progression of your project at pace.

 Preliminary Ecological Appraisal (Phase 1)

 Our ‘Preliminary Ecological Appraisal’ (PEA) is a baseline survey required for Planning Applications before any work takes place.
 This is the first-step in the planning process and can save clients considerable time and costs.

 Also known as an ‘Extended Phase 1’ survey, our PEA involves a detailed look at wildlife within the site during a walkover, focussing on protected species such as birds, bats and reptiles.
 Invasive weeds such as Japanese Knotweed and flora and fauna of special wildlife value are also recorded.
 Where a site contains a building, an assessment will be carried out by one of our experienced ecologists, searching for signs of roosting bats and nesting barn owls.

 An Environmental Impact assessment (EIA) may be required by the Local Planning Authority for certain projects.
 This requires the developer to compile an Environmental Statement (ES) describing the likely impacts on the environment and proposed mitigation measures to protect wildlife.